Qitmeer/whitepaper/WhitePaper/2B Issuance.md

 ### warrant a license
-Oraganizations must be warranted a license to issue assets.
-They can request license from any committe member.
-Once approved, they would receive a special token transfer from the commitee member and the token is the license.
+The individul conpanies and Oraganizations must be warranted a license to issue assets.
+The companies can request license from any committee member.
+Once the license is granted and approved, it would receive a special token transfer from the commitee member and the token is the license.

 ```YAML
 INPUTS: